-Collection: A privacy breach could occur if a public body asks for or collects more personal information needed for the purpose for which it is being collected (e.g. a health services number is required for a non-health related service, social insurance number is required to make a job application, personal information is not collected directly from the individual, etc.).
+Collection: A privacy breach could occur if a public body asks for or collects more personal information needed for the purpose for which it is being collected (e.g. a health services number is required for a non-health related service, social insurance number is required to make a job application, or personal information is not collected directly from the individual).
 The rules for collection are found in sections 25 and 26 of FOIP and sections 24 and 25 of LA FOIP.

 Use: A privacy breach could occur when personal information already in the possession or control of the public body is used for reasons that are not consistent with the purpose for which they were collected (e.g. personal information is collected to provide one service and then used to promote a different service).
-The rules for use are found in sections 28 of FOIP and 27 of LA FOIP.
+The rules for use are found in section 28 of FOIP and section 27 of LA FOIP.

-Other sub-issues: Other issues that might arise during a privacy breach investigation could include need-to-know, data minimization and consent.
+Other sub-issues: Other issues that might arise during a privacy breach investigation could include need-to-know, data minimization, and consent.
 However, they would likely be tied to one of the other major issues.

 Duty To Protect

-Administrative safeguards are controls that focus on internal organization, policies, procedures and maintenance of security measures that protect personal information.
-Examples include written policies and procedures, annual training for employees, confidentiality agreements, agreements with information management service providers (IMSPs), auditing programs, records retention and destruction schedules and access restrictions.
+Administrative safeguards are controls that focus on internal organization policies, procedures, and maintenance of security measures that protect personal information.
+Examples include written policies and procedures, annual training for employees, confidentiality agreements, agreements with information management service providers (IMSPs), auditing programs, records retention and destruction schedules, and access restrictions.

-Technical Safeguards are the technology and the policy and procedures for its use that protect personal information and control access to it.
-Examples include separate user identifications, passwords, firewalls, identification and authentication controls, virus scanners and audit capabilities in digital systems.
+Technical safeguards are the technology and the policy and procedures for its use that protect personal information and control access to it.
+Examples include separate user identifications, passwords, firewalls, identification and authentication controls, virus scanners, and audit capabilities in digital systems.

-Physical Safeguards are physical measures, policies, and procedures to protect personal information and related buildings and equipment, from unauthorized intrusion and natural and environmental hazards.
-Examples include locked filing cabinets, offices and storage rooms, alarm systems and clean desk approaches.
+Physical safeguards are physical measures, policies, and procedures to protect personal information and related buildings and equipment from unauthorized intrusion and natural and environmental hazards.
+Examples include locked filing cabinets, offices and storage rooms, alarm systems, and clean desk approaches.

-Integrity refers to the condition of information being whole or complete; not modified, deleted or corrupted.
+Integrity refers to the condition of information being whole or complete, not modified, deleted, or corrupted.